brbthrt/Increm3D/README.md

-# Incremental 3D Reconstruction using Structure from Motion
+# Incremental 3D Reconstruction and Data Analysis

-This project implements an incremental Structure from Motion (SfM) pipeline for 3D object reconstruction from multiple images using Python and OpenCV.
+This project implements an incremental Structure from Motion (SfM) pipeline for 3D object reconstruction from multiple images using Python, OpenCV, and Open3D.

-The program:
+In addition to the reconstruction pipeline, the project performs data collection, exploratory data analysis (EDA), statistical analysis, and PostgreSQL integration.

+[//]: # (The program:)

-- detects and matches image features using SIFT,
+[//]: # (- detects and matches image features using SIFT,)

-- estimates camera motion,
+[//]: # (- estimates camera motion,)

-- triangulates 3D points,
+[//]: # (- triangulates 3D points,)

-- incrementally reconstructs a sparse 3D scene,
+[//]: # (- incrementally reconstructs a sparse 3D scene,)

-- visualizes the reconstructed point cloud and mesh.
+[//]: # (- visualizes the reconstructed point cloud and mesh.)

 ---